 I recently completed my PhD in Public Policy at the LBJ School of Public Affairs, University of Texas at Austin.
-My primary research explores how conceptions of the meaning and purpose of voting in democratic theory relate to election laws and policies in the United States, but my interests extend to comparative electoral studies and constitutional design as well.
+My primary research explores how theoretical conceptions of the meaning and purpose of democratic voting relate to election laws and policies in the United States, but my interests extend also to comparative electoral studies and constitutional design.

 My doctoral dissertation is entitled: “In Defense of Voting: Reinterpreting the Terms of the Voting Calculus with a View Toward Election Law and Policy.”
 The abstract and table of contents are available here, and the introductory chapter is here.